Michaelvasandani/cse15l-lab-reports/laberport3.md

 biomed/1468-6708-3-3.txt
 biomed/1468-6708-3-1.txt
 ```
 * In this example the `-o` operator acts as the Operator OR, allowing users to specify multiple search criteria, in this case I'm combining it with the `find` and `-iname` options to find all files with 1468.txt or 2000.txt in their name.
+This is useful is you want to filter with multiple arguments.

 * Example 2: